Ayan Kumar Bhunia

 content but can be sketched within a few minutes by a person with any sketching skills.
 Our

-dataset comprises 10,000 freehand scene vector sketches with per point space-time information
+dataset comprises 10,000 freehand scene vector sketches with per point space-time

 by 100 non-expert individuals, offering both object- and scene-level abstraction.
-Each sketch
+Each

 is augmented with its text description.
 Using our dataset, we study for the first time the